Teaching traditional Ukrainian animal communication with Ellie. Visit my pet training page!

 The training of a food critic

 I've spent a lifetime collecting stories and recipes from European refugees and immigrants.
 As I live in the largest Ukrainian diaspora in the world, Canada, I'm immersed in our culture.
+I am grateful to live on stolen Lekwungen land; I will be forever homeless due to ongoing Russian genocide.

 I ate pureed borshch as baby food and cut varenyky dough (perogies) with a drinking glass in toddlerhood.
 My narrator, Baba, is a composite of the personalities who fed me and told outrageous and heart wrenching stories of the Soviet, Nazi and immigrant experience.